 Click on the Banking tab to load the page.
 Next, enter all bank, credit, or cash accounts that you use by clicking on Add New Account and entering the account details.

 - If you make a mistake or wish to change the details of your bank account, click the options button drop-down on each bank account.
 From here you can complete various other tasks.

 Adding entries to the bank

-The objective of any bookkeeping method is ensure the bank, credit, cash or any other bank mirrors the transactions you incurred on your actual account.
-Therefore, after each session your system balance should match exactly with your actual bank balance.
+The objective of any bookkeeping method is to ensure the bank, credit, cash or any other bank mirrors the transactions you incurred on your actual account.
+Therefore, after each session, your system balance should match exactly with your actual bank balance.

 You can also make manual entries to the bank by selecting ' + Create a New Receipt' or '+ Create a New Payment'.

 Making sure the transactions have been entered correctly is very important.
 When entering transactions it is very easy to make mistakes and thus making further checks by reconciling the bank ensures the transactions amounts are correct.

 See the help guide how to reconcile the bank for further details.